 You've already got some fantastic resources in your Tes shop and now it's important to ensure that you're keeping these up to date and promoting them to teachers in every way possible.
-Here are our top 10 tips on how to do this and a printable version of the checklist below.
+Here are our top 10 tips on how to do this.

 1 Be one step ahead